 So you might stumble upon this website, which has a simple but friendly design.
-If you do sign up, one other great feature you will notice is their easy-to-use writing editor.
+You will notice one other great feature is their easy-to-use writing editor if you do sign up.
 You do all the work on the site and submit it to get paid.
-They pay out as often as every Friday and you just need $10 in your account.
+They pay every Friday.
+For the payout, you just need $10 in your account.

-Sometimes you can pick up writing tasks on here that pay upwards of 4 to 8 cents per word.
-It is not incredibly common though, and most of the tasks pay closer to 1 cent per word.
-It is easy to hit their top ranking level, so if you are bored and not making money anywhere else you might want to chase that.
-Then you can just use the site for grabbing the high-paying assignments as they come in.
+Sometimes you can pick up writing tasks that pay upwards of 4 to 8 cents per word.
+It is not incredibly common, though, and most tasks pay closer to 1 cent per word.
+It is easy to hit their top-ranking level, so if you are bored and not making money anywhere else, you might want to chase that.
+You can then just use the site to grab the high-paying assignments as they come in.

 HireWriters often has close to 1,000 writing tasks available.
 These are anywhere from Facebook statuses and Twitter tweets to 100 to 1,000+ word blog posts, essays, and much more.
-Sometimes there are closer to just 100 assignments available, it all depends on the timing of things.
+Sometimes there are closer to just 100 assignments available.

 Example Jobs …

 The biggest downfall is that you can only take so many assignments at once.
 This is the case at many sites — for instance, Zerys makes you work on one project only at a time.
-But, you really have to wait till the work gets approved or till it times out which takes almost a week.
+You really have to wait until the work gets approved or till it times out, which takes almost a week.

-Furthermore, you will not get any real satisfaction out of your work.
+Furthermore, you will not get any real satisfaction from your work.
 Most of it will get approved by the client — and you can see their approval ratings before taking their task.
-But you will find that you end up rushing the work just to get the money and no real value goes in or comes out of any part of the process.
+But you will find that you end up rushing the work just to get the money, and no real value goes in or comes out of any part of the process.

 Why write for HireWriters?